Inverting cosmic ray propagation by Convolutional Neural Networks: Results

-{In Fig.~\ref{fig:1Dlike}, we present the one-dimensional $\Delta\chi^2$ distribution for $D_0$ (upper left), $Z_h$ (upper right), $\nu_1$ (lower left), and $R_{br,1}$ (lower right).
-We use profile likelihood method to profile out other unwanted parameters.
-The red solid lines are the $\Delta\chi^2$ distribution based on the MCMC scan.
-For comparison, we randomly take $5\times 10^4$ pseudo-spectra for the network predictions of {\bf Machine A} (blue dashed lines) and {\bf Machine B} (green dash-dotted lines).
-The CI for $3\sigma$, $4\sigma$, and $5\sigma$ are shown by the orange horizontal dotted lines.
-Generally speaking, the network predictions are doing well but the network {\bf Machine A} perfectly captures the features of $\Delta\chi^2$ distribution, even though the $\Delta\chi^2$ distributions are unseen information.
-Importantly, we can clearly see that both {\bf Machine A} and {\bf Machine B} manage to find the trends from the training data and they yield smoother curves than MCMC.
-As completeness, we also give the $\Delta\chi^2$ distributions of all other CR model parameters in the Appendix \ref{sec:1d2dlike}. }
+In Fig.~\ref{fig:1Dlike}, we present the one-dimensional $\Delta\chi^2$ distribution for $D_0$ (upper left), $Z_h$ (upper right), $\nu_1$ (lower left), and $R_{br,1}$ (lower right).
+We use the profile likelihood method to remove other unwanted parameters.
+The solid red lines are based on the training samples, including the collected data from the initial MCMC and the feedback loops.
+The grey thick solid lines represent the $\Delta\chi^2$ distribution based on the initial MCMC scan.
+We collect the initial MCMC data using the likelihood function given in Eq.~\eqref{eq:chisq}.
+For comparison, we randomly take $5\times 10^4$ pseudospectra for the network predictions of {\bf Machine A} (blue dashed lines) and {\bf Machine B} (green dash-dotted lines).
+The orange horizontal dotted lines show the CI for $3\sigma$, $4\sigma$, and $5\sigma$.